 Q: Why does my aunt keep asking the same question?

 A: People with Alzheimer’s often remember events that happened years ago, but forget things that happened yesterday or even a few minutes ago.
 Your aunt may not remember that she already asked a question.
-It’s important to be patient and respond, even if you’ve already done so.
+Try to be patient and respond, even if you’ve already done so.

 Q: How can I help my grandpa?

 A: Simply being there for your grandfather can show you care.
-Even when he reaches the point where communication is difficult, love and kindness can be felt in the moment.
+Even if communication is difficult, love and kindness can be felt in the moment.

 Q: Will my uncle get better?

 A: Your uncle will have both good and bad days.
-Even though there is no cure yet, scientists are working really hard to find them.
+There are new treatments that can help some people in the early stages of the disease.
+There isn't a cure for Alzheimer's right now, but scientists are working really hard to find one.

 Q: Will I get Alzheimer’s if I spend time with my aunt?